quaderno/quaderno.js/README.md

 * If the success handler is called, it will create an input with the customer id and will send the form to your server.
 * If the error handler is called it will show the error and reactivate the button

-Take a look at the [full example](example.html) form to see everything put together.
+Take a look at the [full example](subscriptions_example.html) form to see everything put together.

 ### Creating single charges

 Creating single charges is very similar to creating subscriptions, but in order to prevent fraud some calculations must be made in your backend prior rendering the payment form.

-Before showing the payment form to your customer, you must encode a JSON Web Token (JWT) with your stripe access token/api token (not your stripe publishable key).
-This JWT should contain, as minimum data, the amount of the charge in cents (the taxable base) and a timestamp called `iat` which defines the seconds since the UNIX epoch.
+Before showing the payment form to your customer, you must encode a JSON Web Token (JWT) with your Stripe access token/api token (not your stripe publishable key).
+This JWT should contain, as minimum data, the amount of the charge in cents and a timestamp called `iat` which defines the seconds since the UNIX epoch.
 For example:

 ```json
 {